-There are a lot of things to keep track of during your move, but if you have pets, it can be easy to overlook the preparations that should be made with them in mind.
-Moving can be a stressful time for them, so it’s important to take their reaction into account and try to make it as comfortable for them as possible.
+There are a lot of things to keep track of during your move.
+If you have pets, it can be easy to overlook the preparations that should be made specifically for them.
+Moving can be a stressful time for our furry friends, so it’s important to try to make the transition as comfortable for them as possible.

-Just like you should for yourself and your family, prepare a bag or box with any essentials your pet will need the first night and the first few days following the move.
+Just as you should for yourself and your human family members, prepare a bag or box of essentials for your pets.
+These are items your animal family members will need the first night and the first few days following the move.
 This includes food, bowls, cat litter, bedding, toys, medication, and anything else your pet needs daily.
 Make sure the kit is easily accessible so you don’t have to spend time searching for it.

-Before the move, alert your vet so you can get any necessary prescriptions filled ahead of time, as well as so they can update your information or transfer documents to your new vet if you are moving to a new area.
+Before the move, inform your vet that you will be moving so that you can get any necessary prescriptions filled ahead of time.
+This will also allow them to update your information or transfer documents to a new vet if you are moving to a new area.

 If your pet has a microchip or tags, be sure to update the address on them before you move.
 If they do escape, you can rest assured that someone will be able to contact you once they are found.

 Of course, the best moving tip of all is to hire a white glove moving company like Megan’s Moving to help you through your move.
 Our expert movers can help you identify even more ways to keep your pets safe and calm during your move.
 Schedule a moving consultation today or learn more about getting your new home pet-ready.